Last updated on December 9th, 2024 at 06:18 am

 When do Hyssops bloom?

-In the Southwest, they will bloom from about mid to late summer.
-The blooms are long-lasting.
+In the Southwest, these flowers typically bloom from mid to late summer, adding color to the season.
+Their vibrant blooms can last for weeks, making them a striking feature in gardens or natural landscapes.
 They will do fine in rock landscapes providing they get additional water.

 The Hyssop (officinalis)

 Nice looking Hyssop – mix in with other moderate watering plants.
-The Hyssop plant does attract hummingbirds and butterflies.
+The Hyssop plant naturally draws hummingbirds with its bright flowers and attracts butterflies searching for nectar.
+Learn more about this plant at Wikipedia.

 Greenhouse Manager, Master Gardener, and Webmaster.